Cinimajig/rpa-watcher/README.md

 It consist of two components (well, three):
 - The client/agent.
 This is supposed to run on the OS, that performs the RPA-task.
 This client is Windows exclusive.
 - The server.
 It can run on both Linux and Windows (maybe MacOS) and should be able to be used in [IIS](https://en.wikipedia.org/wiki/Internet_Information_Services).
-This you can implement youself if you want.
+This you can implement yourself if you want.
 - the website (wwwroot).
 This is not a required component of the server module, but you might need the folder to exist for it to work.
-Feel free to implement this site yourself if you want.
+Feel free to implement this site yourself if you want, but the folder must exist.

 ## Supported platforms
 - `InstanceID` == The unique ID of the running instance.